 Information on data saved in cookies can be found under item 6.

-Should you no longer wish to receive any invitations from us at a later date, you can withdraw this consent at any time with future effect by signing off or else you can opt out at any time.
+If you no longer wish to receive any invitations from us at a later date, you can withdraw this consent at any time with future effect by deregistering or opting out.
 A written message sent to the following contact (e.g. via e-mail, fax or letter) will suffice for this purpose: email@example.com, Fax 030-27 87 18-18 or Veranstaltungsforum Holtzbrinck Publishing Group, Taubenstraße 23, 10117 Berlin.
 A link to deregister is of course also provided in each invitation e-mail.

 We will only forward your personal data if: